0xh7ml/projectdisclosed/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and ensure tests pass.
 4. Submit a pull request detailing your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute the code for your own purposes.